-The gain from the sale of business or investment property is usually taxed at the time of the sale.
-However, through a Section 1031 Like-Kind Exchange, the tax on the gain is deferred until some future date if the gain is invested in one or more replacement properties of "like-kind".
+Whenever you sell an investment property and have a gain, you usually pay a tax on the gain at the time of sale.
+However through Section 1031 Like-Kind Exchange and exception allows the buyer to delay paying the tax on the gain until a future date if the gain is reinvested in similar property or "like-kind".
 Strict compliance with applicable IRS rules is required to utilize this powerful tax deferral tool.

 The simplest type of exchange is a simultaneous exchange, which is when the exchange of one property for another happens at the same time.
 The most common type of exchange because of its flexibility is a delayed exchange, which is when there is a time gap between the exchange of the properties (the properties are not exchanged simultaneously).
 Most like-kind exchanges are accomplished through the utilization of a section 1031 Qualified Intermediary.